Amyyyyeah/CSE-5544-SP2023/README.md

 ## Visualization 3
-The water quality and air pollution index values for different countries or regions.
+Heatmap that represents water quality and air pollution index values for different countries or regions, with a user-interface design.

 ### Data & Tools
 ```shell